dennis-roof/7queens-php/readme.md

-# 7 Queens chess board solver
+# N Queens chess puzzle solver

+This N Queens chess puzzle solver can provide all possible solutions involving placing a given number of queens on an 8x8 chess board so that no two queens threaten each other.

-Display all "7 Queens" solutions on screen, either in browser or in console.
+By default, the board displays all solutions to placing 7 queens on the board.
+The solution can be shown either in browser on in console.

 # Installation